 Michael is happy to accept instructions on a broad range of civil, commercial, and family cases.
 He is able to be instructed across England and Wales, and is open to discussing instructions further afield.

-Before joining East Anglian Chambers, Michael worked in financial compliance at a boutique high net worth asset management company in London; as a paralegal in a specialist clinical negligence department of a leading firm of solicitors (where he assisted in the running of complex, high value claims in the High Court); and as a teaching fellow and guest lecturer in contract, tort and family law at SOAS, University of London.
+Before joining East Anglian Chambers, Michael worked in financial compliance at a boutique high net worth asset management company in London; as a paralegal in a specialist clinical negligence department of a leading firm of solicitors in Leeds (where he assisted in the running of complex, high value claims in the High Court); and as a teaching fellow and guest lecturer in contract, tort and family law at SOAS, University of London.

 Michael has a busy civil practice across a wide array of matters.
 He is regularly instructed in small claim and fast track trials, disposal hearings (including MOJ Stage 3 hearings), possession claims, TOLATA claims, enforcement proceedings, and interim applications.
 Michael is experienced at dealing with multi track claims, and his most recent matters include:

 - representing a claimant in a dispute under the Partnership Act 1890 relating to the share of profits between partners and the recoupment of expenses;